-I am a graduate of Netaji Subhas University of Technology (NSUT), India, with my degree in the field of Electronics and Communication Engineering (ECE), currently working as a research intern at Microsoft Research India.
-Before that, I worked as a research assistant with Dr. Rahul Purandare at Program Analysis Group (PAG), IIIT-Delhi.
+I am a graduate student at the University of British Colombia.
+I completed my undergraduate from the Netaji Subhas University of Technology (NSUT), India, with my degree in the field of Electronics and Communication Engineering (ECE).
 I have a keen interest in Operating systems, Program Analysis, and compilers.

 Advisor: Karthik Pattabiraman